Absorption and analysis of unbound quantum particles -- one by one: Numerical examples

-While the energy distribution of the first electron to be absorbed, $\partial P_2/ \partial \varepsilon$, converges rather quickly as the CAP strength is reduced, this is not the case for the second particle to be absorbed.
+While the energy distribution of the first electron to be absorbed, $\partial P_2/ \partial \varepsilon$, converges rather quickly as the CAP strength is reduced, this convergence is somewhat slower for the second particle to be absorbed.
 The right panel of Fig.~\ref{Fig_ConvergencePhotoEl} shows $\partial P_1 / \partial \varepsilon$ obtained from Eq.~(\ref{dPdE_GeneralOne}).
-Although the first peak near threshold is rather well resolved, the next peak, centred near $\varepsilon = 0.25$~a.u., reveals a rather slow convergence.
-Fig.~\ref{Fig_ConvergencePhotoElLogScale}, which shows the same spectra as in Fig.~\ref{Fig_ConvergencePhotoEl} on a semi-logarithmic plot for certain values of $\gamma_0$, shows more details in this regard.
+Although the first peak near threshold is rather well resolved with comparatively strong absorption, the peak centred near $\varepsilon = 0.25$~a.u., requires a weaker CAP strength for convergence.

+Fig.~\ref{Fig_ConvergencePhotoElLogScale}, which shows the same spectra as in Fig.~\ref{Fig_ConvergencePhotoEl} with a logarithmic $y$-axis for certain values of $\gamma_0$, shows more details in this regard.
 The spectrum of the first absorbed particle, $\partial P_2/\partial \varepsilon$, features several well converged multi-photon peaks.
-The one obtained from the second absorbtion, $\partial P_1/\partial \varepsilon$, requires a weaker CAP function for convergence.
-Moreover, the $\gamma_0$-dependence seems to be more prominent at higher energies.
+Most of these peaks correspond to a single-ionization process in which the remaining ion is left in its ground state. spectrum obtained from the second absorbtion, $\partial P_1/\partial \varepsilon$, does not feature equally pronounced multi-photon peaks.
+The maximum just above threshold is consistent with a direct two-photon double-ionization process.
+Moreover, it is also interesting to note that the $\gamma_0$-dependence in $\partial P_1 / \partial \varepsilon$ seems to be more prominent at higher energies.

+Figure~\ref{Fig_ConvergencePhotoOmegaOneLogScale} is analogous to Fig.~\ref{Fig_ConvergencePhotoElLogScale}.
+It shows photoelectron spectra for the same system, however, this time it is exposed to a laser pulse with the central frequency $\omega=1$~a.u., the peak electric field strength $E_0=0.25$~a.u. and a duration corresponding to 10 optical cycles, $T= 10 \times 2 \pi/\omega$, cf. Eq.~(\ref{LaserPulse}).
+The corresponding photon energy, $\hbar \omega$, allows for one-photon double ionization, as opposed to the previous case.
+Here, we have set the onset of the CAP region at $x_0=20$~a.u..
+From the first absorption, we again see pronounced single-ionization peaks.
+And, again, most of these correspond to single ionization with the remaining ion in the ground state.
+From energy-considerations, the peak at about 0.5~a.u., however, seems to predominantly be due to single ionization combined with excitation of the remaining electron to its first excited state.
+This is consistent with calculated population of the first excited state within the one-particle sub-system,

+where $\varphi_\mathrm{1st}$ is the wave function of the first excited one-particle state.
+It is also consistent with the fact that the peak at $\varepsilon \approx 0.5$~a.u. is dominated by symmetric scattering states -- as opposed to anti-symmetric ones in the case of single ionization with relaxation to the (symmetric) ground state.
+This is displayed in the insert in the left panel of Fig.~\ref{Fig_ConvergencePhotoOmegaOneLogScale}.